(A) Purpose

 To ensure the availability of qualified faculty

-to review an appeal, the president will appoint of pool of:
+to review an appeal, the provost will appoint of pool of:

 (b) Two non-NEOMED faculty members who hold tenure at their